jgeysen/relevance/docs/autoapi/relevance/text_cleaning/index.rst

    Add spacing where necessary to the articles.

    This function adds spacing to the article wherever necessary.
+   This means adding spacing where it belongs according to the rules of the English language, e.g. a space after a full stop: "abc:abc" -> "abc: abc", a space after a comma: "abc,abc" -> "abc, abc", etc.
-Reuters articles contain sentences and words which require spacing but no spacing is provided.
-This spacing will processing the article e.g. using sentence splitting functions.
+   The implemented rules use regexes to only add spacing only where it is required.
+Reuters articles are noisy and require spacing where no spacing is provided.
+This spacing will help processing the article e.g. using sentence splitting functions.

    :param article: The article that requires spacing.
    :type article: str

-   :returns: *new_article (str)* -- The article provided with spacing.
+   :returns: *new_article (str)* -- The article provided with spacing in the right locations.

 .. function:: remove_spacing(article: str) -> str

+   Function to remove unnecessary spacing from articles.

+   Reuters articles are noisy and contain often contain spacing in undesirable locations.
-   Final cleaning, after adding spaces/full stops and removing reuters lingo, you end up with double spacing etc. Notice we never reduce the number of spaces, this is because we will later filter on spaces to recognize tables.
+   This spacing will confuse any further processing of the article e.g. using sentence splitting functions.
+Notice we never reduce the number of consecutive spaces (e.g. reducing 5 consecutive spaces by 1), this is because we will later filter on spaces to recognize tables.

    :param article: The article that requires spacing to be removed.
    :type article: str